Venita Akpofure

 Venita Akpofure (born 1 January 1987) is a British-Nigerian actress and video vixen.
-She gained prominence as a housemate in the fourth season of Big Brother Naija She plays the lead role of Nengi in Africa Magic's Unmarried.
+She gained prominence as a housemate in the fourth season of Big Brother Naija.
+She played the lead role of Nengi in Africa Magic's Unmarried.

 Early life

 Akpofure was born in the United Kingdom and also hails from Delta State in Nigeria.
 She grew up in Benin, Edo State where she attended Our Lady of Apostles for her primary school before returning to England.
-She studied Accounting at Kingston Hertfordshire University in the United Kingdom.
+She studied accounting at Hertfordshire University in the United Kingdom.

 Career

-Akpofure played the role of Mimi in AY Makun’s Ay’s Crib and also featured in 2Face Idibia’s Ihe Ne Me and Mukulu by Skales as a video vixen.
-Prior to her stint in Big Brother Naija, she was best known for her role in Mukulu.
+Akpofure played the role of Mimi in AY Makun's Ay's Crib and also featured in 2Face Idibia's "Ihe Ne Me" and "Mukulu" by Skales as a video vixen.
+Prior to her stint in Big Brother Naija, she was best known for her role in "Mukulu".

-She has served as a brand ambassador for First City Monument Bank, Martini Rose and Mouka Foam.
-She is an ambassador for Hawaii soap alongside Mercy Eke and Sophie Alakija.
+She served as a brand ambassador for First City Monument Bank, Martini Rose and Mouka Foam.
+She is also an ambassador for Hawaii Soap, alongside Mercy Eke and Sophie Alakija.

 She was a housemate on the fourth season of Big Brother Naija and was evicted on day 41 of the show making her the 11th of the 20 housemates to be evicted.

+In July 2023, she was announced as one of the housemates for the eighth season of Big Brother Naija Allstars.

 Personal life

-She is a mother of two and was married to Terna Tarka for 4 years.
-She stated in a May interview with Punch in 2021 that leaving her husband was one of the toughest decisions she had made and that she was grateful for her support system.
+Akpofure is a mother of two and was married to Terna Tarka for four years.
+In a May 2021 interview with Punch, she stated that leaving her husband was one of the toughest decisions she had made and that she was grateful for her support system.

-Akpofure underwent breast augmentation surgery in Quartz Clinic, Istanbul in 2020.
+In 2020, Akpofure underwent breast augmentation surgery at Quartz Clinic, Istanbul.
 She spoke about her experience on her YouTube channel.